 Will I be able to drive my car?

 - If your remaining eye has good vision, you may still be able to get a drivers license.
 You may have to take the driving test more often.
 However, to gain a wider field of vision, you should learn to use your rear view and outside mirrors more.
 Also turn your head more often.

 What should I do to protect my remaining eye?

-- Safety glasses are strongly recommended, even though you may not need correctional lenses.
+- Safety glasses or polycarbonate lenses are strongly recommended, even though you may not need correctional lenses.
 These are especially important for children.